17 min read

 Key Features:

-- Service listing management
+- Service listing management with gig packages and project briefs

-- Vendor profile support
+- Vendor profile pages with service portfolios

 - Responsive marketplace design